US Expat Tax In Canada – Practical Info You Need To Know

 In Canada, an individual resident is taxed on worldwide income.
 However, non-residents are taxed on Canadian-source income only.

-The Canada tax code define who is considered a tax resident.
-However, residency is determined by such factors as the location of dwelling places, spouse, dependents, personal property, economic interests and social ties.
+The Canadian tax code defines who is considered a tax resident.
+However, residency is determined by such factors as the location of dwelling places, spouse, dependents, personal property, economic interests, and social ties.
 However, a nonresident individual who stays temporarily in Canada for 183 days or longer in a calendar year is assumed to be a resident of Canada for the entire year, unless he or she is determined to have nonresident status under a tax treaty.

 Tax Year In Canada And Tax Filing And Payment Rules